 Teachers who are looking to work in a tropical location would do well to consider Cambodia.
 A large variety of terrain from pristine beaches to mountain ranges that hide ancient temples can be found in this country of over fifteen million.
-Due to its proximity to Thailand and Vietnam, Cambodia is often not the first location that teachers looking to work in South East Asia choose.
-However, this is a major benefit for teachers who are looking to secure work and who don’t have a degree as it means that the number of students looking to learn English is outpacing schools’ abilities to hire teachers.
+Due to its proximity to Thailand and Vietnam, Cambodia is often not the first location that teachers looking to work in Southeast Asia choose.
+However, this is a major benefit for non-degree holders who are looking to secure work as it means that the number of students looking to learn English is outpacing schools’ abilities to hire teachers.
 This coupled with the countries more relaxed visa laws makes it an ideal location to work in (it should be noted that this will likely change in the future).

 - Cambodia has a very low cost of living in comparison to many countries around the world and even when compared to other Southeast Asian nations.
 The average monthly rental price for a one bedroom apartment in Phnom Penh city center, Cambodia’s capital city, is $475 according to numbeo.
 Most expats can expect to pay $200 – $300 for modest accommodations outside the city center.

-- Due to its proximity to Thailand, Vietnam, Malaysia, Indonesia, and many other popular countries, there will always be somewhere to travel to during holidays and time off.
+- Due to its proximity to Thailand, Vietnam, Malaysia, Indonesia, and many other popular countries, there will always be somewhere to travel during holidays and time off.
 If you are in Phnom Penh then you will cheaply and easily be able to travel from the airport to surrounding countries.
-The bus system in Cambodia is also very easy to use and extremely cheap and efficient.
+The bus system in Cambodia is also very easy to use and extremely cheap.

 - Though the visa situation is fairly relaxed, this is something that could change at any moment.
 Already, new regulations have been implemented for certain types of visas and there are proposals for tighter scrutiny on work permits and long-term visas.
 Though, new regulation doesn’t necessarily guarantee enforcement.
 It is important to note that while it is possible to teach English without a degree in Cambodia at the moment the situation could be completely different in a year.

 - Years of civil war left Cambodia decimated both economically and socially.
 While things have improved greatly since the end of the Khmer Rouge, the impacts of this period are still present as the country has recovered from complete economic shutdown and genocide.
 Because of this, there are many places in Cambodia where you may teach that are still steeped in poverty and where the infrastructure may be lacking.
-Many villages still do not have running water and electricity and internet may be unstable.
+Some villages still do not have running water and electricity and internet may be unstable if present at all.
 It should be noted that it is not guaranteed that you will find a job in Phnom Penh and should be prepared to teach in a smaller village in the countryside.

 - Many schools and companies in Cambodia prefer to hire tutors who are already on the ground so if you are not already in Cambodia or you are not willing to travel to Cambodia then you may find it harder to find a job.